Music as torture

 The recorder appears again as an instrument of torture in Antonio Allegri Coreggio’s Allegory of Vice (c.
 1530).
 Here, three female figures torment a bearded man who is tied to a tree.
 In the foreground is a grinning boy.
 The man was identified as the satyr Marsyas by the writer of the Gonzaga collection inventory of 1542.
 Subsequently he has been identified variously as a personification of Vice, or as Silenus, or Vulcan.
 Perhaps he represents a conflation of all these figures from classical antiquity.

-Taking the simplest path, it can clearly be seen that the three women are the Furies (Erinyes/Dirae).
-They are easily recognised by the livid snakes in their hair.
+Taking the simplest path, it can clearly be seen that the three women are the Furies (Erinyes/Dirae), easily recognised by the livid snakes in their hair.
 Their number is usually left indeterminate, but the three sisters Alecto, Tisiphone, and Malea are often named.
 Their task is to hear complaints brought by mortals against each other, and to punish their vices and crimes by hounding culprits relentlessly and tormenting them to madness.
 Here, their victim is a shepherd whose unattended flock can be seen grazing in the distance.
 Alecto torments him with hands full of snakes (perhaps for the slothful neglect of his flock).
 Malea (recognizable from her blood-stained cloak and the serpent around her waist), has started to skin him alive, starting at his left ankle (perhaps indicating his hubris by analogy with Marsyas, who was flayed alive by Apollo).
 And Tisiphone blows a cylindrical duct flute (probably a recorder) in his ear (perhaps indicating his lechery as well as further reminding us of Marsyas).
 The grinning boy in the foreground is holding a bunch of grapes and reminds us of Bacchus and his follower Silenus, echoing both the shepherd’s sensual nature and his consequent ritual insanity at the hands of the Furies.

 Children Tormenting a Cat